UKHomeOffice/callisto-timecard-restapi/docs/features/record-time.md

 ## Out of scope

 ### Business rules
-It is ancitpated that business rule validation they will be dealt with at the component level
+It is anticipated that business rule validation they will be dealt with at the component level

 ### Events
 There will be a number of events that should be generated as part of recoding time.
 Note that at the time of writing (02 Aug 2022) more work is required to define what triggers these events are and what they contain.
 It is likely that they will not be elaborated until they are consumed as part of other features